gilcrest/diygoapi/README.md

 The `log-level-min` flag sets the minimum accepted logging level, which means, for example, if you set the minimum level to error, the only logs that will be sent to your chosen output will be those that are greater than or equal to error (`error`, `fatal` and `panic`).

 The `log-error-stack` boolean flag tells whether to log stack traces for each error.
 If `true`, the `zerolog.ErrorStackMarshaler` will be set to `pkgerrors.MarshalStack` which means, for errors raised using the [github.com/pkg/errors](https://github.com/pkg/errors) package, the error stack trace will be captured and printed along with the log.
-All errors raised in `saaswhip` are raised using `github.com/pkg/errors`.
+All errors raised in `diygoapi` are raised using `github.com/pkg/errors`.

 After parsing the command line flags, `zerolog.Logger` is initialized in `main.go`